stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

   * chapter 5. on Bell inequality
   * in general this text is so awesome it's pity it's only in Polish; [its author is also a photographer](http://andrzejdragan.com/)
 * David Kaiser, [How the Hippies Saved Physics: Science, Counterculture, and the Quantum Revival](http://www.hippiessavedphysics.com/)
-  * a general reading on the beginnings of quantum information (also, why quantum metaphysics is tempting but does not work); bear in mind it overvalues hippies - this field has also different, Russian roots - vide [Holevo's theorem](https://en.wikipedia.org/wiki/Holevo%27s_theorem)
+  * a general reading on the beginnings of quantum information (also, why quantum metaphysics is tempting but does not work); bear in mind it overvalues hippies - this field has also different, Soviet roots - vide [Holevo's theorem](https://en.wikipedia.org/wiki/Holevo%27s_theorem)

 ### Interactive stuff